CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 -rw-rwxr-x 1 kkayttaj csc  33G Jun  5 13:09 90/uniref90.xml.gz
 </pre>

 Most of the modern non-ascii file formats (i.e. binary data) that are used for large datasets, store the data in very dense format.
 Thus these files do not benefit from compressing the data.
 The same applies of course to files that have already been compressed.
 For this kind of data it is reasonable to use `a-put` command with the `--nc` option that skips the compression and uploads the file to Allas as it is.
-However, when compression is not used, _a-put_ does not accept directories, only individual files.
+However, when compression is not used, `a-put` does not accept directories, only individual files.
 Because of that is is good to run a check, like the _ls -lh_ command above, to ensure that input will contain only files.

 Next I launch the upload process.
 In this case I don't use the default bucket name but I assign the name to be _2000136-uniref_

 ```text
  a-put -b  2000136-uniref --nc  */*.gz
 ```
 This command starts loading the files, listed above, to Allas.
-You couls

-I could launch the same upload alternative with _rclone copy_:
+I could launch the same upload alternative with `rclone copy`:

 ```text
 for f in */*.gz